Recognizing, accepting, and embracing addiction.

 We use sex, money, and love…as power.

 This list goes on and on.
 All of us do some of these, some of the time.
-But what we may not be aware of is how much of the time we are in fact, “using” someone or something to alter or avoid our feelings.
+What we may not be aware of is how much of the time we are in fact, “using” someone or something to alter or avoid our feelings or to fulfill an unmet need.

 This is called “attachment.”
-We attach our energy to someone or something outside of our Self in order to avoid a feeling.
-Recognizably “healthy” things can just as easily become “attachments,” as those things we believe are “bad.”
+We attach our energy to someone or something outside of our self in order to avoid a need or feeling.
+Recognizably “healthy” behaviors can just as easily become “attachments,” as those things we believe are “bad.”
+Just look at the rise in sexual - or shopping - addictions.

 How many obsessive collectors, on-line shoppers, or compulsive stock traders do you know?
-How many runners, yoga practitioners, or rock climbers still have lousy relationships or crappy finances?
+How many extreme runners, yoga practitioners, or rock climbers still have lousy relationships or crappy finances?
 How many parents do you know who either control - or sacrifice - for their children?
-How many spit-shined cars, manicured lawns, or immaculate houses have you gazed at and wondered; “But, how’s their sex life?”

 These are all “attachment” behaviors.
-Attachment behaviors become habit, habit becomes need, need becomes addiction.
+Attachments develop out of unmet needs within us.
+In order to meet that need, we attach to someone or something outside of us.
+The attachment becomes habit.
+The habit now becomes need and that need becomes an addiction.
 Anything you regularly use to avoid or alter a feeling can easily become an addiction.
 We just don’t choose to see it that way.
 We are too busy deftly hiding behind our illusions about addiction. (poem)

-More than a quarter of all Americans are now on antidepressants.
+More than one in ten Americans are now on antidepressants.
+And those figues are from 2008!
 Most don’t ever seek therapeutic help to get at the source of why they needed antidepressants in the first place.
-If this many people contracted the swine flu, we’d call it an epidemic.
+If this many people contracted the measles, we’d call it an epidemic.

-Instead of acknowledging that we have a rampant problem with our emotional well-being, we’ve deluded ourselves into believing that all of these cases of depression are caused by chemical imbalances.
+Instead of acknowledging that we have a serious problem with our emotional health and well-being, we’ve deluded ourselves into believing that these cases of depression are caused by chemical imbalance.
 Science cannot prove that.
 And if that assertion is true, why aren’t we urgently hunting down the cause of chemical imbalance like we’re in pursuit of a cure for cancer?
-One quarter of all Americans are on medication for depression due to chemical imbalance?
-Really?
+More than one in ten Americans are on medication for depression.
+That's serious.

-A more reasonable, responsible, and rational explanation for such a serious problem is that we are neglecting our emotional bodies and we need to aggressively pursue solutions that embrace emotional health and well being, rather than blame physiology.
+A more reasonable, responsible, and rational explanation for such a serious problem is that we are neglecting our emotional balance, health, well-being, maturity, and growth.
+We need to aggressively pursue solutions that embrace authentic emotional well-being, rather than blame physiology.

-Teens still use alcohol, drugs, and sex; but now they also suffer from depression, anxiety, eating disorders, cutting, ADHD, bullying, and myriad other serious issues.
+Teens still use alcohol, drugs, and sex; but now they also suffer from depression, anxiety, eating disorders, cutting, technology addiction, ADHD, bullying, and myriad other serious issues.

 Our personal and national debt situation is almost too large to calculate.